How to Can Bean and Ham Soup

 This post may contain affiliate links.

 I love bean and ham soup.
 I mean, who doesn’t!?
 It was one of my favorite Campbell’s soups when I was a kid.
 When I got my first taste of homemade bean and ham soup, I was hooked.
 It is the best!
 You will love this recipe for canning bean and ham soup.
-It is one of my favorite pressure canning soup recipes.
+This is one of my 6 favorite soup canning recipes for food storage.

 Bean and ham soup is one of the easiest soups to pressure can.
+Some recipes have you pre-soak the beans, but you don’t have to for this recipe.
 You don’t even have to cook the beans ahead of time.
 All of the ingredients go in the jar raw, and then they cook during the canning process.

 You will need a pressure canner to prepare this recipe.
 It is not safe to can beans with a boiling water canner.